Mykola Kut

 In 1965 he met Illya Ovcharenko, the sculptor who introduced him to the world of visual art.

 In 1967 he graduated from art school and became a student of Luhansk Art College.
-He successfully graduated with an honor (Red Diploma).
+He graduated with an honor (Red Diploma).

 In 1974, after the military service, he started his studying in Kyiv State Art Institute, now the National Academy of Fine Arts and Architecture.

 He studied in the monumental painting workshop.
 It was founded by the famous monumentalist Mykhailo Boychuk — a Ukrainian teacher and friend of a Mexican monumentalist painter Diego Rivera, whose traditions and heritage Mykola Kut followed at an early stage of his work.

 Since 1979 he is an active member of national and international exhibitions.